danielcooper/coopsdotdev/_posts/2015-04-05-robot-reviews.markdown

 ## What'll happen (maybe, idk)

 Pessimistically, I suspect what'll inevitably happen (because no one is lazier than an engineer) is that as an industry, we'll slowly stop doing human reviews.
-PRs will grow increasingly large and unreviewable except by the dogged determinism of a GPU boiling a lake.
+PRs will grow increasingly large and unreviewable except by the dogged determination of a GPU boiling a lake.
 We'll lose the shared context of what's being shipped in our teams beyond the ticket level.

 Maybe people will have to start doing UML diagrams again.